-Phoenix Sky Harbor Restaurants: A Field Guide to Airport Dining
+Updated: All the Restaurants at Phoenix Sky Harbor International Airport

 We've all been there: It's 6 p.m., and your flight boards in 20 minutes.
 You raced straight to the airport from work, and now you're starving.
 You passed some decent options on your way to security but decided not to stop, hoping your prospects would look better on the other side.
-Now you're in line for fast food feeling quite full of regret despite your empty stomach.
+Now you're in line for fast food feeling full of regret despite your empty stomach.

-The holidays are fast approaching, which means that many of us will be making at least one trip through Phoenix Sky Harbor Airport over the next few weeks and months.
-It's about time we were all prepared to navigate the airport's ever-growing number of dining options.
+Many of us will make a trip through Phoenix Sky Harbor Airport at some point.
+It's about time we were all prepared to navigate the airport's ever-growing number of dining options — especially Terminal 4's.

-Here's a handy field guide to Sky Harbor dining, arranged by terminal and proximity to airport gates.
+Here's a handy and, above all, quick guide to Sky Harbor dining, arranged by terminal and proximity to airport gates.

 Terminal 3

-Airlines: Delta Air Lines, Frontier Airlines, Hawaiian Airlines, JetBlue Airways, Spirit Airlines, Sun Country Airlines
+Airlines: Air Canada, Alaska Airlines, Boutique Air, Contour Airlines, Delta Air Lines, Frontier Airlines, Hawaiian Airlines, JetBlue Airways, Spirit Airlines, Sun Country Airlines, United Airlines

 Terminal 4

-Airlines: Aeromexico, Air Canada, American Airlines, British Airways, Southwest Airlines, US Airways, Volaris, WestJet
+Airlines: American Airlines, British Airways, Condor Airlines, Eurowings, Southwest Airlines, Volaris, WestJet

 Chelsea's Kitchen

-Note: Editor's note: This story was originally published on July 8, 2014.
-It was updated on November 22, 2018.
-Lauren Saria contributed to this article.